 The program consists of eight-week cycles where the entrepreneurs serve lunch and dinner six days each week (Tuesday to Sunday) at 26 Lackey Street, Summer Hill.

 The eight-week cycle allows time for participants to experience the challenges of running a small business and testing their product, menu and business plan.

 Zahra Armian and Adiam Tefera are the first two women to take part in the initiative.
 For six weeks, diners at Four Brave Women will be able to taste delicious Persian lunch and dinner, and Ethiopian coffee and breakfast.

 Ms Tefera said she had nothing when she came to Australia but having access to a program like this was great for any refugee wanting to create a better future for themselves.

 Ms Armian said she was learning skills she never thought she would need because business in Australia was very different to her home country.

 “Having the support from SSI IgniteAbility to develop myself as an entrepreneur and then having the support of Four Brave Women to put it into practice is an incredible opportunity,” she said.

 Four Brave Women was featured on ABC News.
 Watch the video to meet the chefs and learn more about the initiative.

-Ms Tefera and Ms Armian are part of SSI IgniteAbility, a start-up program that facilitates business creation for people with disability who are passionate about establishing a small business or expanding an existing one.
+Ms Tefera and Ms Armian are part of SSI IgniteAbility, a start-up program that facilitates business creation for people with disabilities who are passionate about establishing a small business or expanding an existing one.
 For more information, visit SSI IgniteAbility.